mattgathu/blog/posts/2020-06-06-the-golden-list.md

 2. A Forth compiler.
 3. A program profiler.
 4. A distributed gossip protocol.
-5. A redis-backed jobs queue library.
+5. Static file server ala python -m http.server
 6. A file system.
 7. A graph engine.
+8. An IPFS node.
+9. Git
+10. A BitTorrent client